ztangent/ztangent.github.io/_pages/about.md

 I have also served as a mentor for the [PIBBSS Summer Fellowship](https://pibbss.ai/fellowship/) from 2022 to 2024, working with [Zachary Peck](https://researchdirectory.uc.edu/p/peckzy), [Mel Andrews](https://mel-andrews.com/), [Ninell Oldenburg](https://ninell-oldenburg.github.io/), and [Agustín Martinez Suñé](https://agusmartinez.ar/) on a range of topics across philosophy of AI, social norm learning<sup>[4][ref_namg]</sup>, and safety guarantees for LLM-based agents.

 In Spring 2022, I was a teaching assistant for the graduate seminar on [Bayesian Modeling and Inference](https://tamarabroderick.com/course_6_435_2022_spring.html) taught by [Tamara Broderick](https://tamarabroderick.com/).
 As a TA, I supported students in understanding and presenting papers on variational inference, MCMC methods, and Bayesian non-parametrics, while providing guidance and debugging support for their course projects.

+If you are interested in working with me, please see my [recruiting page](/recruiting)!

 [ref_sips]: https://arxiv.org/abs/2006.07532
 [ref_brbtom]: https://arxiv.org/abs/2106.13249